ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

 Starting with the MongoDB Ops Manager v4.0, MongoDB officially supports the management and deployment of MongoDB in Kubernetes with Backup, Automation, Alerting and Monitoring.
 An operator has app-specific awareness about stateful applications, so it knows how to deploy them.
-This operator helps automating scripted tasks and enables MongoDB to function as a service for developers.
+This operator helps automating scripted tasks and enables MongoDB-as-a-service for developers.
 This operator talks to Ops Manager and delegates the creation of clusters, shards, backups and automation to Ops Manager.
 The underlying necessary Kubernetes infrastructure is orchestrated by the operator itself and so they work in conjunction.
 This provides for clusters to be setup, scaled up/down/out/in, with a single simple yaml file.